 Berger experiences explosive growth with the opening of seven new locations: Columbus, Cleveland, Cincinnati, Kansas City, Atlanta, Charlotte and Louisville.

-Berger adds Berger New Jersey to the Berger family of companies.
+Berger adds Berger New Jersey to the Berger storage family of companies.

 Berger establishes a new location in San Antonio, TX.